Home Uses

 You can minimize some damage by making sure you only use as much salt as needed and keep it limited to the areas you are deicing.
 After you’re done, make sure you shovel or sweep the leftover slush down to the end or your driveway and towards sewage drains.
 Finally, if you are concerned about damaging your outdoor surfaces, you may want to consider using a different de-icing product.

-Can Water Softener Salt Be Used To Melt Ice On A Roof Or Gutters?
+Can Water Softener Salt Be Used to Melt Ice on a Roof or Gutters?

-Water softener salt can also be used to melt ice on a roof or in gutters, but it is important to use caution when doing so.
-Here are a few things to consider when using water softener salt to melt ice on a roof or in gutters:
+Water softener salt can also be used to melt ice on a roof or in gutters, but it is probably not your best option.
+Here are a few things to consider before deciding to using water softener salt to melt ice on a roof or in gutters:

-2. The Potential For Damage – Water softener salt can be rough on certain surfaces, and it may cause your roof or gutters to become pitted or rough over time.
+1. The Potential For Damage – Water softener salt can be rough on certain surfaces, and it may cause your roof or gutters to become pitted or rough over time.
 If you are concerned about damaging your roof or gutters, you may want to consider using a different deicing product.

-4. The Potential For Staining – Water softener salt can sometimes leave behind a white residue when it dries, which can be difficult to remove.
+3. The Potential For Staining – Water softener salt can sometimes leave behind a white residue when it dries, which can be difficult to remove.
 If you are concerned about staining, you may want to consider using a different de-icing product.

-Is Water Softener Salt Safe For Pets To Walk On After It Has Been Used To Melt Ice?
+Is Water Softener Salt Safe For Pets To Walk on After It Has Been Used to Melt Ice?